Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Amount received when|

 2. Sometimes it’s worth paying a higher fee to get a better exchange rate

-Don’t go for the first money transfer company you see just because they don’t charge a fee on your international transer.
+Don’t go for the first exchange company you see just because they don’t charge a fee.
 Often these companies offset this by offering a poor exchange rate.
-Before you agree to the terms, make sure you compare several providers to ensure you’re getting the best deal.
+Before you agree to the terms, make sure you compare several providers to ensure you get the best exchange rate.